Nesma-Mostafa/RNA_Kmers/README.md

   - jelly fish

  - The Steps to achive this
    - download dataset
    - get all kmers
    - get the frequency of k-mers
-  - feature selection to the kmers
    - find the common affective kmers

 The ```main.sh``` file explains thses steps of install/download in details as command lines and scripts in folder script containd the functions.